Everest Base Camp Trek via Salleri

 Best Season to Trek Salleri Everest Base Camp

 Monsoon season is not an ideal time to trek.
 Heavy rain makes the trails muddy and slippery, with higher risk of landslides and leeches.
-Winter is very cold especially at higher altitudes, with snow and risk avalanches.
+Winter can also be suitable for experienced trekkers who are prepared for colder temperatures and possible snow at higher elevations.
 It’s only a good option if you stick to lower trails and have proper gear.
 While trekking during these seasons hiring an experienced guide is highly recommended.

 Everest base camp trek via salleri by jeep drive